To the conditional world

 - You may look for the root of your own perspective, yourself as Witness, in which case you are acting as a seeker for some recognizable object, or "super-subject", or

-- you may look at experience from your own perspective, in which case you are being the Witnessing, very.
+- you may look at experience from your own perspective, in which case you are being the Witnessing, but biased.

 I acknowledge that those words may not make sense to you, or seem, "off" -- unless you have directly realized what they point to.
 However, I can provide some handy pointing-out instructions to something verry interesting.
 So, let's explore it, some more.